How we work

 WEBSITE FEATURES AND CASE STUDIES

 We commission four shorter features/case studies/comment pieces specifically for the website each month, which expand on topics covered in the magazine.
 If you have a story that is too late for inclusion in the magazine, it’s possible that it will be in time for this web area, as our lead times are much shorter.
-Also, since copy length for such pieces is approximately 650 words, we are happy to accept ideas sent expressly for the members’ area – please send them to firstname.lastname@example.org and mark them as for the web.
+Copy length for such pieces is approximately 1000-1500 words and please send to firstname.lastname@example.org

 GENERAL INFORMATION ABOUT OUR PROCESSES